qidi-community/Plus4-Wiki/content/add-additional-cameras/README.md

 Once there restart webcam.
 <img src="./restarrwebcamd.jpg">

-At this point, the streams should be acive, but you won't see them in Fluidd yet.
+At this point, the streams should be acitve, but you won't see them in Fluidd yet.
 You must also add the cameras to Fluidd's cameras.

 ================= Phase 3 ==================
-Add cameras to Fluidd
+Add Cameras to Fluidd

-First you figure out the URL for each stream.
+First you figure out the URL for each camera stream.
 This is where you must have the printer IP.

-Unfortunately, we must use the actual IP of the printer because relative URL addresses cannot include a port number.
+Unfortunately, we must use the actual IP of the printer because relative URL addresses (like the default camera URL supplied by Qidi) cannot include a port number.
 We must specify port in the URL to indicate which camera stream we want via the URL.
+So, we must have actual IP number of printer in camera URL.

 Example camera stream URL's assuming IP of printer is 192.168.1.32